 1 What are your personal expectations for #ILA22 – what are you most looking forward to?

-3 What can policymakers do to advance towards the goal of climate neutrality in aerospace?
+2 What can your research institution do to accelerate the goal of climate neutrality in the aerospace industry?

 4 If you could meet one famous aerospace personality – from today or from the past: Who would it be and why?